Franklin County DWI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: If you cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+If you do not accept a plea deal, your case will proceed to trial.
+In North Carolina, you can choose between a jury trial or a bench trial (where the judge decides the verdict).

 Penalties for DUI in Franklin County, NC